 Without much thought or reservations (oh, to be young), I spent four weeks traveling Europe.
-One of us was well traveled, and her skills and confidence definitely helped our trip go smoothly, and taught me a lot about international travel.
+One of us was well traveled, and her skills and confidence definitely helped our trip go smoothly while teaching me a lot about how to travel internationally.

 A few years later, I spent two weeks traveling Thailand.
 Once the travel bug bites, it’s hard to ignore it!
 Travel is so important to expand your worldview, soften your heart to other cultures and ways of life, and instill a sense of gratitude.